 Keep the private key safe

-This feature does not prescribe a corporate process for managing and distributing a private key, where that key is stored, any permissions and authorization that are required to request that a password be cracked or reset, or where the file should be located after it is restored.
+This feature doesn't prescribe a corporate process for managing and distributing a private key, where that key is stored, any permissions and authorization that are required to request that a password be cracked or reset, or where the file should be located after it's restored.
 These decisions should be guided by your organization's standards and processes.

 That said, to maintain a high level of security on password-protected files, we recommend that your organization adopt these policies: